SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/move.md

 2. Download and install **SuperOffice Web services / NetServer**, which is the second option when installing SuperOffice Web client.
 This is used by Service to connect to the database.

-3. Stop the current Service and the eJournal schedule service running the old server.
+3. Stop the current Service and the eJschedule service running the old server.
 As an extra precaution, edit the config file in the program folder and type "frozen" on a separate line at the bottom.
 Service will stop working on the old site.

 You will need to manually change settings inside the database tables called **Config** and **Registry**.